Do you have ideas about how to make AU a more inclusive community? If so, we want to hear from you!

 - Can I apply for more than one mini-grant?

-Project affiliate: AU Latino & Hispanic Faculty & Staff Affinity Group
+Jackie Garcia in collaboration with the Latino & Hispanic Faculty and Staff Affinity Group

 - foster inclusivity, excellence, and equity within the Latino & Hispanic student, staff, and faculty community through connectivity, visibility, guidance, and mentorship; and